No products in the cart.

 (We use Simms Guard socks as an outer layer with their standard Neoprene sock as an inner layer)

-Polarized Sunglasses with amber or copper lenses — gray is better than nothing but with the fish will be easier to see with amber or copper lenses.
-(We use Costa del Mar glasses with copper and amber lenses)
+Polarized Sunglasses with amber or copper lenses — gray is better than nothing but the fish will be easier to see with amber or copper lenses.
+(We use Smith Optics glasses with copper and amber lenses)

 Waders (cooler months)